Contact Us

 Lori Connell

 Ledy lives in Nueva Oriental in a "Torch Mission" house.
-She has two daughters and is a Mi Esperanza graduate.
+She has two daughters and is a graduate of Mi Esperanza.
 Ledy graduated from our sewing program in 2007.
 On Saturday, we visited with Ledy to see how she was doing and get an update on her life.
-We are happy to report that she is doing great and using the skills she learned from her training at Mi Esperanza.
-She has a sewing machine in her home and works for private clients making clothes.
-Since graduation, she has also worked in a maquila, making t-shirts and blouses.
+We are pleased to report that she is doing well and applying the skills she learned during her training at Mi Esperanza.
+She has a sewing machine at home and works with private clients, creating custom clothing.
+Since graduation, she has also worked in a maquila, creating t-shirts and blouses.
 She has been able to add a room to her home, put in a concrete floor, and add a large pila to her house.
 Her daughters are healthy, happy, and in school.
-Ledy shared with us how her education with Mi Esperanza has provided stability for her and her family that would not have been possible without the education she received.
-She has consistent work that provides her daughter’s daily needs like food, water, shelter, medical care, and education.
+Ledy shared with us how her education at Mi Esperanza has provided stability for her and her family, which would not have been possible without the education she received.
+She has consistent work that provides her daughter with daily necessities, including food, water, shelter, medical care, and education.
 Another Mi Esperanza success story!

 Ledy at a glance